-Demonstrated commitments to diversity, equity, and inclusion: within and across disciplines, and in particular leadership in this area.
+Evidence of contributions to advance inclusivity, diversity, equity, and accessibility in Canada: within and across disciplines, and in particular leadership in this area.

 Nominators are advised to carefully review the Rubric and present clear and concise evidence aligned with the expectations of the Academy, along these 6 assessment criteria.